Generative Graphical Inverse Kinematics: Preliminaries

-We eschew the common angle-based representation of the configuration space in favour of a \emph{distance-geometric} model of robotic manipulators comprised of revolute joints~\citep{porta_branch-and-prune_2005}.
-This allows us to represent configurations $\Config$ as complete graphs $G=(V,E)$, whose edges $E$ are weighted by distances $d$ between a collection of $N$ points $\Vector{p} = \{\Vector{p}_{i}\}_{i=1}^{N} \in \Real^{N \times D}$ indexed by vertices $V$, where $D\in\{2, 3\}$ is the workspace dimension.
-The coordinates of points corresponding to these distances are recovered by solving the distance geometry problem (DGP): \begin{DGP*}[\citep{libertiEuclideanDistanceGeometry2014}] Given an integer $D > 0$, a set of vertices $V$, and a simple undirected graph $G = (V,E)$ whose edges $\{u, v\} \in E$ are assigned non-negative weights ${\{u,v\} \mapsto d_{u,v} \in \Real_{+}}$, find a function $ p :V \rightarrow \mathbb{R}^{D}$ such that the Euclidean distances between neighbouring vertices match their edges' weights (i.e., $\forall\,\{u, v\} \in E, \, \|p(u) - p(v) \| = d_{u,v}$). \end{DGP*} It was shown in~\citep{2021_Maric_Riemannian_B} that any solution $\Vector{p} \in DGP(G)$ may be mapped to a unique\footnote{Up to any Euclidean transformation of $\Vector{p}$, since distances remain unchanged.} corresponding configuration $\Config$.
-Crucially, this allows us to a construct a partial graph $\widetilde{G}=(V, \widetilde{E})$, with $\widetilde{E} \subset E$ corresponding to distances defined by an end-effector pose $\Transform$ and the robot's structure (i.e., those shared by $IK(\Transform)$) where all $\Vector{p} \in DGP(\widetilde{G})$ correspond to particular IK solutions $\Config \in IK(\Transform)$.
 The generic procedure for constructing $\widetilde{G}$ is demonstrated for a simple manipulator in~\cref{fig:dg}.
-First, the \emph{structure graph} $G_{s} = (V_{s}, E_{s})$ shown in~\cref{fig:dg_structure} is built by attaching two pairs of points labeled by vertices $u, \tilde{u}$ and $v, \tilde{v}$ to the rotation axes of neighbouring joints at a unit distance, as shown in~\cref{fig:dg_geometry}.
-The edges associated with every combination of points are then weighted by their respective distance, which is determined solely by the link geometry, and the process is repeated for every pair of neighbouring joints.
-The resulting set of vertices $V_{s}$ and edges $E_{s}$, shown in \cref{fig:dg_structure}, describe the overall geometry and DOF of the robot and are invariant to feasible motions of the robot (i.e., they remain constant in spite of changes to the configuration $\Config$).
-In order to uniquely specify points with known positions (i.e., end-effectors) in terms of distances, we define the ``base vertices'' $V_b = \{o, x, y, z\}$, where $o, z$ are the vertices in $V_{s}$ associated with the base joint.
-Setting the distances weighting the edges $E_{b}$ such that they form a coordinate frame with $o$ as the origin, we specify edges $E_{p}$ weighted by distances between vertices in $V_{p} \subset V_{s}$ associated with the end-effector and the base vertices $V_{b}$.
-The resulting subgraph $G_{e}(V_{b} \cup V_{p}, E_{b} \cup E_{p})$, shown in~\cref{fig:dg_goal}, uniquely specifies an end-effector pose under the assumption of unconstrained rotation of the final joint, while $\widetilde{G} = G_{s} \cup G_{e}$ is the partial graph that uniquely specifies the associated IK problem.
+We visualize the point placement step for a pair of consecutive joints in~\cref{fig:dg_geometry}.
+Two pairs of points labeled by vertices $u, \tilde{u}$ and $v, \tilde{v}$ are attached to the rotation axes of neighbouring joints at a unit distance.
+The edges associated with every combination of points are then weighted by their respective distances, which are defined solely by the link geometry.
+We build the \emph{structure graph} $G_{s} = (V_{s}, E_{s}, d|_{E_{s}})$ shown in~\cref{fig:dg_structure} by repeating this process for every pair of neighbouring joints.
+The resulting set of vertices $V_{s}$ and distance-weighted edges $E_{s}$, shown in \cref{fig:dg_structure}, describe the rigid geometry of the robot because the edge weights are invariant to feasible motions of the robot (i.e., they remain constant in spite of changes to the configuration $\Config$).
+In order to uniquely specify points with known positions (i.e., end-effectors) in terms of distances, we define the \emph{base vertices} $V_{b} = \{o, x, y, z\}$, where $o$ and $z$ are the vertices in $V_{s}$ associated with the base joint.
+Setting the distances weighting the edges $E_{b}$ such that the points in $V_{b}$ form a coordinate frame with $o$ as the origin, we specify the edges $E_{p}$ weighted by distances between vertices in $V_{p} \subset V_{s}$ associated with the end-effector and the base vertices $V_{b}$.
+The resulting subgraph $G_{e}= G_{b} \cup G_{p}$, where we define the union of two graphs as $G_{A} \cup G_{B} \equiv (V_{A} \cup V_{B}, E_{A} \cup E_{B}, d|_{E_{A} \cup E_{B}})$, is shown in~\cref{fig:dg_goal}. $G_{e}$ uniquely specifies an end-effector pose under the assumption of unconstrained rotation of the final joint, while $\widetilde{G} = G_{s} \cup G_{e}$ is the partial graph that uniquely specifies the associated IK problem.
+Finally, the \emph{solution graph} $G_{j} = (V_{j}, E_{j})$ shown in~\cref{fig:dg_soln} contains the remaining distances that define a joint configuration $\Config$.
+The full graph is defined as $G = G_{s} \cup G_{e} \cup G_{j}$ and uniquely specifies a joint configuration solution to the associated IK problem~\cite{2021_Maric_Riemannian_B}.
+Note that the partial graphs $\widetilde{G}$ of any two revolute manipulators with the same number of joints and goal pose differ only in the edge weights (i.e. distances) $\tilde{d}$ associated with $\widetilde{E}$, which are a function of the kinematic parameters of the two robots.